Prospective Career of the Graduates

 Double Degree Program in Accounting & Finance

 The Accounting & Finance double-degree streaming in Accounting & Finance is growing with more creditable partner universities from different countries.
 The streaming equips students with both general accounting and specific finance skills.
 The time spent in partner universities can vary depending on the scheme agreed with the partner universities.
-For example, Victoria University of Wellington (New Zealand) agreed to have students studying in New Zealand from the 6th to 8th semesters (3 semesters)*.
+For example, Victoria University of Wellington (VUW) and University of New South Wales (UNSW) agreed to have students studying in New Zealand and Australia from the 5th to 8th semesters (4 semesters)*.
 The students will then return to Indonesia for their final project defense.
 The cumulative GPA for eligibility to embark is 3.00.